UIUC-iSchool-DataViz/is445AOG_fall2020/week08/lecture08.md

 [The True Size Of...](https://thetruesize.com)

 notes:
-Let's go see what Greenland actually looks like -- this was part of the intro, but I'll point it out again so you can really see it!
+Let's go see what Greenland actually looks like ...

 ---